 4. Register the Brand Name with Social Media and Directories

-Once you decide on your brand name, you will want to register it with as many social media platforms and directories as you can.
+Once you decide on your brand name, you will want to register it with as many social media platforms and directories as possible.
 This will accomplish three things.
 First, it establishes a commercial use of the brand, which is important for trademark registration(s).

 This is especially important for local SEO.